slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 My words escaped me, "Yes of course."

-Later I slouched, worshiping my screen until the end of the day.
+Later when I came out Michael was already back.
+He nodded at me and I threw him a salute.
+Until the end of the day I worshiped the screen.
 Was super proud of that.

-"I see you here, do you see yourself here longterm?"

-"Yes of course I do."

-Later I slouched, staring at ((worshiping?)) my screen until the end of the day.
-Was super proud of that.

 ***

 Nights were stay at home nights for Renee more or less.
-But every other week Renee invited some conspiritors over for a drum circle.
+But every other week she invited some conspirators over for a drum circle.
 A few natives combined with her friends sat around a huge frame drum with their respective clubs.
 Incense was lit and what sounded like hymnish things were sung.
 I was invited but kindly excused myself on those nights.
 It was interesting to find a clean apartment after coming back, at least the living room was.

-Renee had an eigthies romcom on while we put away clothes.
-Selina interrupted it virtually with a hit me up for a coffee.
-Renee kept glancing at me to ignore it but I answered anyway.
+Renee had an eigthties romcom on while we put away clothes, a great change of pace.

+An hour in though, Selina interrupted us virtually with a hit me up for a coffee.
+Renee kept glancing at me but I answered anyway.

 "Hello fellow human!"
 She cheerfully sang into the phone.
 Selina didn't think "you guys" made any feministic sense, so she always opted for "Hello kindly people" or "Greetings fellow homosapiens."